Practitioner Protective-Claim Deadline: July 10, 2026

 The court held that section 7508A(d) is mandatory and self-executing, and that the regulation could not override the unambiguous statute.
 Specifically, the Tax Court invalidated Treasury Regulation section 301.7508A-1(g)(1) and (2) to the extent the regulation attempted to limit the mandatory postponement period to only those acts the Secretary had separately chosen to postpone under discretionary authority.

 The practical significance is simple.
 The IRS cannot rely on narrow administrative guidance to cut back relief that Congress already provided by statute.
+The courts' refusal to defer to the limiting Treasury regulation is consistent with the Supreme Court's 2024 decision in Loper Bright Enterprises v.
+Raimondo, which ended the longstanding Chevron deference doctrine.
 Commentary in 2026 has described Abdo as final and not appealed.

 What Kwong Held